 It must be noticed that a Joint Venture Company is certainly not a different kind of legal entity; it could be either a Private Limited Company, a Public Limited Company, or an Unlimited Company.

 Essentially an entirely owned subsidiary of a foreign company in India could be either a Private Limited Company, a Public Limited Company, an Unlimited Company, or a Branch Office.
-For a foreign Investor in India, it is imperative to pick a correct sort of business or corporate entity which best suits its purposes and deals with obligation issues and tax planning issues.
+For a foreign investor in India, it is imperative to pick the correct sort of business or corporate entity which best suits its purposes and deals with obligation issues and tax planning issues.
 Foreign Companies intending to work together in India should give exceptional consideration to Entry Strategies in India for Foreign Investors and corporate organizing.

 This saves taxes to the best degree permitted by laws and international tax treaties.
 Furthermore, it is compulsory for foreign investors or foreign shareholders, both individuals and corporate investors, to look for Government Approvals for Investing in India.
 In some cases, the Foreign Investment Promotion Board/Foreign Investment of FIPB Approval in India is required.
 In other cases, the Reserve Bank of India, RBI Approvals for Foreign Investment in India is required.